Housing Preferences

 ## Other Business

-The board also adopted a zoning cleanup law but removed provisions related to the number of fowl permitted on residential properties after receiving public feedback.
-The village planner will study best practices in other communities before the board revisits the issue.
+The board also adopted a zoning cleanup law (Local Law Introductory No. 3 of 2026) but removed provisions related to the number of fowl permitted on residential properties after receiving public feedback.
+Trustee Simon advised that the board will return to the fowl provisions after the Planner does research on best practices and what other communities are doing.

-During public comment, Croton resident Dave from Farrington Street returned to the podium to press the board on gas-powered leaf blower regulations, as he has at multiple previous meetings.
-He presented research on neighboring towns that have enacted stricter bans.
+During public comment, Croton resident David Lowell of Farrington Road returned to the podium to press the board on gas-powered leaf blower regulations.
+He presented a list of various communities that have totally banned the use of gas-powered leaf blowers.

 Coverage of the Board Of Trustees meeting on 2026-04-08,